Linkurious/linkurious.js/plugins/sigma.plugins.leaflet/README.md

 * Sigma nodes are compatible with [Leaflet Point](http://leafletjs.com/reference.html#point) objects because they contain `x` and `y` coordinates.
 * Sigma nodes are compatible with [Leaflet LatLng](http://leafletjs.com/reference.html#latlng) objects when they contain `lat` and `lng` coordinates.

-The plugin is compatible with sigma.plugins.dragNodes.
+The plugin is compatible with `sigma.plugins.dragNodes` and `sigma.plugins.animate`.

 ## Limitations

 - Sigma autoRescale is disabled.
 - Sigma inertia is disabled.
 - The mouse wheel will zoom to the center of the view regardless of where the mouse was.
-- Mouse wheel and hover events are not forwarded to Leaflet.
+- Mouse wheel, contextmenu and hover events are not forwarded to Leaflet.